stelzinga/MF/MGT_99.Legend.md

 An Operational Plan a.k.a.
 Operating Model describes *how* the Tactical Plan is achieved.
 More specifically, it explains *how* and *when* Assets and Suppliers are used by Staff to achieve both Run and Change Goals through the realisation of specific Objectives, ultimately yielding Revenue at Cost and Risk.
 An Operational Plan contains often *all* aspects of the Profile Tree from Environment at the top, all the way down to the Business Functions and all the deliverables for each Profile Tree Item.
 As the focus is on the aspects of Operations, items like Mission, Vision, Values are often omitted but can, if desired, be included.
 The level of detail of an Operating Model can be elaborate, for example it can contain details of how Staff communicate, how they are organised in terms of seats, how requests are managed, how infrastructure is implemented, how that infra is supported, how Staff is trained, etc. The level of detail can also vary by Activity if relevant.
 As a result of being all encompassing, the Operational Plan cannot be defined before Organising, Leading and Controlling, but instead is defined iteratively throughout the Management Cycle.
 The Operational Plan includes resilience which is the Venture's ability to withstand abrupt or dramatic changes in its Environment yet still function.
-As such, the Operational Plan is a blueprint of Operations and thus of the entire Venture.
+As such, the Operational Plan is a blueprint of Operations of the entire Venture.
 The Operational Plan feeds into the SWOT as the most detailed level of the Venture's internal workings.

 ### Intel
-Intel or intelligence is the collection of information of military, political, economical, financial, technological or generally operational or strategic value.
-Within Planning it is composed of two types: Venture Intel and Market Intel i.e. Intel from within and from outside the Venture.
+Intel or intelligence is the collection of information of military, political, economical, financial, scientific, technological of generally operational or strategic value.
+Within Planning it is composed of two types: Venture Intel and Market Intel i.e., Intel from within and from outside the Venture.

 #### Venture Intel
 Venture Intel represents any form of Intel generated within the Venture.
-This goes across all internal aspects of the Profile Tree i.e. everything except for the Environment.
+This goes across all internal aspects of the Profile Tree i.e., everything except for the Environment.
 It thus includes Intel from staff, Groups, Suppliers and Management and of course the Business Functions.

 #### Market Intel
 Market Intelligence or Market Intel is external data generated outside the Venture.
 This data can be used for three purposes: